wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/resource-group-deploy-debug.md

 ### PowerShell

-For versions of PowerShell prior to 1.0 Preview, you can see the full list of resources and locations with the **Get-AzureLocation** command.
+For versions of PowerShell prior to 1.0, you can see the full list of resources and locations with the **Get-AzureLocation** command.

     PS C:\> Get-AzureLocation